Menu

 Have Mattress Firm Take Care of it

 Did you know that Mattress Firm offers mattress removal?
-If you order a mattress for delivery through Mattress Firm, mattress removal is part of the delivery service.
+If you order a mattress for delivery through Mattress Firm, unwanted mattress removal is part of the delivery service.
 After the delivery team delivers your mattress and sets up all items purchased from Mattress Firm, the team will remove or relocate your existing mattress and box spring on a one-for-one basis within your home.
-This means that they can take away the equivalent existing products in your home.
+This means that you can avoid the hassle of drop-off and our mattress removal services can take away the equivalent products in your home.
 So, for example, if you order a mattress, they will remove a mattress but only remove a box spring if your new order includes one.

-There are a few boundaries with this service.
+There are a few boundaries with this mattress pick up service.
 The delivery team cannot do the following upon delivery:

-• Haul away beds in unsanitary conditions, including any bedding with moisture, infested items or items left outdoors
+• Haul away beds in unsanitary conditions, including any bedding with moisture, infested items such as bedbugs or items left outdoors

 • Haul away furniture sets.
 We only remove mattresses, box springs